AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

     PI_SUCCEED;
 }
 ```
-Creating a list in a foreign language can be a tough task to perform if you haven’t
+Creating a list in a foreign language can be a tough task to perform if you haven't
 had experience doing it before.
 The first thing to do is to make it work for the simplest case.
 For this example, the simplest case is when current is equal to 0.
 Having current = 0 implies that the table is empty, so we should unify the incoming
-argument with the ‘[]’ symbol.
+argument with the '[]' symbol.
 In the collect() code above, the following
 statements are executed when current is equal to 0:
 ```
 PI_getan(&val,&type,1);